ShapePolygon/SAP1/_Readme.txt

    if mode = 0 : read data from RAM by specifying the address via SW[7:0],
-        the seven-segments will display Axxdyy where xx is the address and yy is the data read from RAM if mode = 1 : write data to RAM with the specified address previously assigned during mode = 0, data is still specified via SW[7:0], the seven-segments will display Axxdyy where xx is the address and yy is the data read from RAM.
-Data will be written to RAM if KEY[0] is pressed and the display should reflect the written value to yy.
+        the seven-segments will display Axxdyy where xx is the address and yy is the data read from RAM if mode = 1 : write data to RAM with the specified address previously assigned during mode = 0.
+        Data is still specified via SW[7:0], the seven-segments will display Axxdyy where xx is the address and yy is the data read from RAM.
+        Data will be written to RAM if KEY[0] is pressed.
+        The display should reflect the written value to yy.

    NOTE: LEDR[9:7] displays the value of CE, WE, and OE in their inverted
         active state.
 Thus if CE and WE are both zeroes (write mode),